 John 20:6-9 Then Simon Peter came, following him, and went into the tomb.
 He saw the linen cloths lying there, 7 and the face cloth, which had been on Jesus' head, not lying with the linen cloths but folded up in a place by itself.
 8 Then the other disciple, who had reached the tomb first, also went in, and he saw and believed; 9 for as yet they did not understand the Scripture, that he must rise from the dead.

 The "other disciple", who was John, believed and remembered the Lord’s words and the Scriptures.
 But Peter and the other disciples did not believe or understand what was happening.
 They were so much focused on a conquering Messiah that neither His death nor resurrection ever entered their minds.
 What Scriptures spoke of Him being raised?
 References to Him being raised include: Psalm 16:10 (quoted in Acts 2:25-32; 13:32-39); Psalm 22:22-23; Isaiah 53:10-12; Hosea 6:2.
 Of these the most noteworthy is Acts 2:25-32.
 The case that Peter makes there is that it was Jesus ultimately of whom David spoke in Psalm 16:8-11.
-This is so because the patriarch David was not raised from the dead, in fact his body was still with them, rotting in the grave.
+This is so because the patriarch David was not raised from the dead, in fact, his body was still with them, rotting in the grave.
 But David, being a prophet and a recipient of God's covenant promises, knew that God would raise for him Someone who is from his descent who would forever sit on his throne.
 The Holy Spirit-inspired Peter says that with the fact that the Lord was always before Him, he foresaw the resurrection of Jesus.
 The Lord spoken of by David is the risen Lord Jesus, just like in Psalm 110.
-David knew that God would not abandon his descendent and his Lord to the grave.
-He would not remain in the state of the dead as the confession says, but will be raised.
+David knew that God would not abandon his descendant and his Lord to the grave.
+He would not remain in the state of the dead as the confession says but will be raised.
 It was not possible for death to hold the Son of God down (Acts 2:24).

-The epistles, especially Paul's are filled with references to the resurrection of Christ.
+The epistles, especially Paul's, are filled with references to the resurrection of Christ.
 Paul, in 1 Corinthians 15, makes a case from the resurrection of Christ to our own resurrection at the Parousia of Christ.
 He combats those who rejected the resurrection.
 Paul sees the resurrection of Christ as God's declaration of Christ as being the Son of God and the Lord (Rom.
 1:4).
 His resurrection shows that God was satisfied with what the Son did.
 His resurrection is the proof that God was pleased with the work of the Son.
 It was the proof that He did not die as a failure but was vindicated.
-Paul assures us in Romans 6:5 that just like Christ's death was not...
+Paul assures us in Romans 6:5 that just like Christ's dea...